freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/data-structures/create-a-map-data-structure.md

 ---

 ## Description

 <section id='description'>

 The next few challenges will cover maps and hash tables.
 Maps are data structures that store key-value pairs.
 In JavaScript, these are available to us as objects.
 Maps provide rapid lookup of stored items based on key values and are very common and useful data structures.

 </section>

 ## Instructions

 <section id='instructions'>

 Let's get some practice creating our own map.
 Because JavaScript objects provide a much more efficient map structure than anything we could write here, this is intended primarily as a learning exercise.
 However, JavaScript objects only provide us with certain operations.
 What if we wanted to define custom operations?
-Use the <code>Map</code> object provided here as a wrapper around a JavaScript <code>object</code>.
+Use the `Map` object provided here as a wrapper around a JavaScript `object`.
 Create the following methods and operations on the Map object:

 <ul>
 <li><code>add</code> accepts a <code>key, value</code> pair to add to the map.</li>
 <li><code>remove</code> accepts a key and removes the associated <code>key, value</code> pair</li>